So you've always wanted to learn how to shoot clays? Read on

 Remember how it felt the first time after you passed your driving test and you went out in a car on your own?

 You might feel similar when you go out shooting by yourself for the first time and miss a coach standing by you offering advice or tips when you miss clays.
 The important thing is to take it slowly.
 Don’t rush.
 Listen to your instinct.
 How you approach each target is up to you.

 Don’t rush things

-Try and remember all the little hints and tips your instructor has mentioned in the past, concentrate on getting your technique right, and don’t get cross with yourself if you miss a few birds.
+Try and remember all the little hints and tips your instructor mentions, concentrate on getting your technique right, and don’t get cross with yourself if you miss a few birds.